 In many states, the law also protects homeowners from higher property taxes.
 The amount of the homestead exemption, however, can vary significantly by state.
 Understanding how it works can keep you safe from financial disasters and put extra money in your pocket.

 What Is the Homestead Tax Exemption?

-For legal purposes, a “homestead” is simply the primary residence of a homeowner.
-A homestead tax exemption shields homeowners from excessive amounts of property tax.
-This is accomplished via a reduction in the assessed value of a home for property tax purposes.
+A “homestead” is the primary residence of a homeowner.
+This type of tax exemption shields homeowners from excessive amounts of property tax.
+This is accomplished through a reduction in the assessed value of a home for property tax purposes.

 Beyond the property tax exemption, many states implement a homestead exemption as a form of creditor protection.
-The homestead exemption makes a primary home a shielded asset so that if a homeowner falls on hard times, they don’t have to worry about having a place to live.
+The homestead exemption makes a primary home a shielded asset — if homeowners fall on hard times, they don’t have to worry about having a place to live.

 How Does Homestead Exemption Work?

 In some states, like Florida, homestead exemption lowers property taxes for homeowners.
 Research your state’s homestead exemption to find out how much you could save on taxes.